 Governing Cyberspace: Behavior, Power and Diplomacy

 Governing Cyberspace: Behavior, Power and Diplomacy is based on a selection of papers presented during The Hague Program for Cyber Norms' inaugural conference Novel Horizons: Responsible Behaviour in Cyberspace from 5-7 November 2018 in The Hague.
-The volume is edited by Dennis Broeders and Bibi van den Berg, and will be available on 16 July under open access via Rowman & Littlefield.
+The volume is edited by Dennis Broeders and Bibi van den Berg, and is fully available under open access via Rowman & Littlefield.

 - Dennis Broeders and Bibi van den Berg (editors)